FluBBaOfWard/WSCpuTest/README.md

 AuxCarry, Parity, Sign & Zero are not changed.
 Overflow is set to xor of Carry value and bit 7/15 of result.
 Normaly:
-    Carry is set if the last shifted bit was 1, otherwise cleared.
+    Carry is set if the last shifted out bit was 1, otherwise cleared.
 If the argument is & 0x1F = zero, ie. no shift is taking place:
     Carry is not changed.
 ```